lucasdicioccio/deptrack-project/README.md

 room for creativity.
-Last, the fact that scripting languages dominate the Devops tools space is annoying because applications written with scripting languages are ironically hard to deploy and have poor performance, abismal multicore scalability.
+Last, the fact that scripting languages dominate the Devops tools space is annoying because applications written with scripting languages are ironically hard to deploy and have poor performance (and abismal multicore scalability).

 Existing tools have a number of drawbacks:
 - using YAML as a description language prevents taking advantage of libraries